MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-geo-locations.md

 # Find geo location features in the new SharePoint admin center

-This article covers all the features on the classic geo locations page and where you can find them in the new SharePoint admin center.
+This article covers all the features on the geo locations page in the classic SharePoint admin center and where you can find them on the [Geo locations page](https://admin.microsoft.com/sharepoint?page=geoLocations&modern=true) in the new SharePoint admin center.
 In the new SharePoint admin center, you can also add and delete satellite locations.

 ## Manage geo locations

-To manage geo locations in the new SharePoint admin center, go to the [Geo locations page](https://admin.microsoft.com/sharepoint?page=geoLocations&modern=true).

 |**Classic**|**New**|
 |:-----|:-----|